Lessons from the 2020 elections for political parties

 The Complacency Factor:

-Both the president and his MPs were highly optimistic that they were going to win this elections easily.
+Both the president and his MPs were highly optimistic that they were going to win this election easily.
 Whiles some of us were telling them the simple truth, they thought we didn’t like them.
-Some of us were intimidated for telling the truth, our businesses were ttargeted.
-Being a Ghanaian who cares about the state of affairs and bold to speak can be expensive, some of us have paid the price for it and thankfully, we have grown use to it to the point of growing shields against the attacks.
+Some of us were intimidated for telling the truth, our businesses were targeted.
+Being a Ghanaian who cares about the state of affairs and bold to speak can be expensive, some of us have paid the price for it and thankfully, we have grown used to it to the point of growing shields against the attacks.

 MPs, ministers of state, and others put in the positions of trusts were threatening court actions for telling them the simple truth on the ground.